 - The way that research results will be presented in tables, charts, and figures.

-The proposal should describe all output planned to be exported from the data enclave; this should be a detailed description, as this section helps ERS assess disclosure risk.
+The proposal should include a detailed description of output planned to be exported from the data enclave.
+This section helps ERS assess disclosure risk.
 Include detailed examples of table shells, models, and/or graphs.
 Please indicate the subsample or unit of analysis used in each type of table, model, or graph.
 Also indicate plans for presenting results—such as planned presentations at professional/scientific meetings or to funding organizations, working papers and reports, and publications in peer-reviewed journals.

-After its review of the proposed project, ERS will decide to either approve as is, request a revision and resubmission, or disapprove.
+After review of the proposed project, ERS will decide to either approve the project as is, request a revision and resubmission, or disapprove.

 - Approval of an application does not mean that USDA endorses the merit of the proposed research or its substantive, methodological, theoretical, or policy relevance.